 Lastly, you need to prepare an Operating Agreement in which you describe the rules and procedures regarding the administration of the company.
 You can amend this document any time you want.
 Therefore, at the initial stage you can use a sample; however, it would be smart to think the rules and procedures in detail at first.

 You can contact us to handle all these procedures and help you with the preparation of an Operating Agreement for the best interest of you and your business.
-You can also ask for an expedited process as an extra service to finalize your incorporation, even in a day.
+You can also ask for an expedited process at an extra service to finalize your incorporation, even in one day.

-Since the formation of the first ever Limited Liability Company in Delaware in 1, October 1993, the number of LLCs has risen over millions and today 2/3 of the companies in the State of Delaware are LLCs.
+Since the formation of the first ever Limited Liability Company in Delaware which was October 1, 1993, the number of LLCs have risen over millions and today 2/3 of the companies in the State of Delaware are LLCs.

 Delaware is considered as the most popular and reliable state both in the U.S. and in the world; therefore, many investors and entrepreneurs from around the world incorporate or invest in Delaware to grow their capital.
-In this context, the majority of LLCs among the companies in Delaware in number gives an undeniable clue about the advantages of forming your Limited Liability Company in Delaware.
+In this context, the majority of LLCs among the companies in Delaware give an undeniable clue about the advantages of forming your Limited Liability Company in Delaware.

 What is a Delaware LLC?

 An LLC is the abbreviation for Limited Liability Company; which, as the name suggests, burdens the owner(s) of a company with limited liability both financially and administratively.

 Unlike a corporation, the members of an LLC have the utmost freedom to attain the roles, responsibilities and the liabilities of the single members of the company.
 Through the Operating Agreement which is written and signed by the members of the LLC, the owners of the company can determine their respective roles.

 The main difference between a corporation and an LLC is that a corporation can raise capital through the stocks in the market; while an LLC can be shared only by its members.
 You should have a more in-depth look at the differences between the company types that you can start in Delaware.